June 26–28, 2026

 Márton Tóth

-Théâtre de Verdure 15:00
+Théâtre de verdure Valère Novarina 15:00

-Choral Splendors
+Choral Splendours

 Gemma Choir (Hungary)

-Orlande de Lassus – Domine, Dominus noster (psalm 8.)
+Orlande de Lassus – Domine, Dominus noster (psalm 8)

 William Byrd – O salutaris hostia